bangsyir/telegram-bot-example/README.md

-# Example Telegram Bot Api
+# Example Telegram Bot Api Using Express NodeJs

-I made an example telegram bot api, feel free to download it.
+I made an example telegram bot api, so many app you can build with this bot.
+Example: If you are have a e-commerce website you can make notification for orders system from your web app.

+### Required

+**node** version  v12.+.+ **or** above.

 ### How Run: